dasimmet/zig_pkg_tool/README.md

 It embeds custom build runners to retrieve build graph information, used to backup dependencies, output a graphviz `dot` file etc.

+The repo vendors zig master's `build-runner.zig` with an inserted hook to serialize the `std.Build` struct to `zon`.

 ## Usage

 ```